If you’re dreaming of a white Christmas in Montreal, make it a Joyeux Noel in Montreal.

 Dominating the city is its namesake, Mont Royale.
-The large, rather than high, the land mass is home to a university, a stadium, a hospital, a cemetery, a suburb and plenty of park lands to explore.
-Apparently in summer there’s stairs to scale that take you up to a church or to the chalet.
+The large, rather than high, the landmass is home to a university, a stadium, a hospital, a cemetery, a suburb, and plenty of parklands to explore.
+Apparently, in summer there are stairs to scale that take you up to a church or to the chalet.

 We opt to try to walk through heavy snow up to our knees but give up and catch the local bus to Beaver Lake.
 This lake is a haven for winter sports lovers with dirt-cheap cross-country ski hire and trails, tubing and the frozen lake which is ideal for ice skating.
 The ski lodge is a cozy escape après ski and does a delicious hot chocolate complete with melting marshmallows.